Maximilien-R/django-rest-framework-recaptcha/docs/usage.rst

 Usage
 =====

-To use DRF reCAPTCHA field within your project you'll need to import and add the ``ReCaptchaField`` serializer field into the wanted serializer.
+To use Django REST framework reCAPTCHA within your project you'll need to import and add the ``ReCaptchaField`` serializer field into the wanted serializer.
 For example:

 .. code-block:: python

     from rest_framework import serializers
-    from drf_recaptcha_field import ReCaptchaField
+    from rest_framework_recaptcha import ReCaptchaField

     class MySerializer(serializers.Serializer):